 A slip from 80% to 70% in white evangelical support, especially with a shrinking “pool of 100%,” would swing many elections.
 This is a non-trivial example of Trump’s base being a house of cards in some respects—although this is hard to judge behind all the bluffing on FOX.
 Posner is pointing to real problems, but she is not helping to solve them by overplaying the strength of the house of cards or the idea that evangelicals are a monolith.

 Most of these ideas washed away in the flood of punditry raging around us.
 The longstanding nature of these evangelical divisions, the fluidity of evangelical debates, and the place of left evangelicals in wider social formations stayed largely out of focus.
-True, some people in the liberal media did note the swing vote factor, although without strong pushback from both left and right.
-Few highlighted what I find most important—long-term shrinkage in the evangelical base and the question of where the defectors move.
+True, some people in the liberal media did note the swing vote factor, although not without pushback from both left and right.
+Hardly any highlighted what I find most important—long-term shrinkage in the evangelical base and the question of where the defectors move.

-The word “white” in “white evangelical” is equally important.
-Twitter-sized punditry often uses high-end estimates of “evangelical” numbers or power, conflates this with rigidly conservative white evangelicals, and—poof!—makes both evangelicals of color (Asian, Latinx, and black) and liberalizing white evangelicals disappear.
-But if we started from those groups, and then added the less rigid—“never-Trump” style—evangelical conservatives, together they are likely a majority of evangelicals.
-It is true that a hard right-wing remains the single biggest fraction, and also that some of the never-Trumpers would probably break for Pence.
-Still the situation is very far from being so monolithic that differences don’t matter.
+The word “white” with “evangelical” is equally important.
+Twitter-sized punditry often uses high-end estimates of “evangelical” power, conflates this with rigidly conservative white evangelicals, and—poof!—makes both evangelicals of color (Asian, Latinx, and black) and liberalizing white evangelicals disappear.
+Meanwhile, if we started from these latter groups, then added the less rigid (“never-Trump”) types of evangelical conservatives, together this cohort includes the majority of evangelicals.
+Yes, everyone knows that gradations the hard right remains the single biggest fraction, and also that some of the never-Trumpers would break for Pence.
+Still the situation is very far from being so monolithic that such variations don’t matter.

 More pointedly, the well-known “80% for Trump” datum that Posner uses to argue that nothing can change is a public relations disaster for the future of evangelicalism as a brand.
-The longer this number holds steady, and the higher it goes, the worse for the brand because it drives people (especially youth) away in high numbers.
+The longer this number holds steady, the worse for the brand because it drives people (especially youth) away.
 80% of a small and reviled group is not a long-term win.
-In this context, we should understand CT’s editorial as an effort at damage control.
+In this context, we can see CT’s editorial as an try at damage control.